Just like that, looking at the Whatsapp notification triggered something in me, and I suddenly sobbed.

 I felt like I don’t wanna muster the energy to stop them.
 I don’t wanna take deep, sharp breaths and suck it in.
 I don’t wanna find something to busy myself with and distract from what is surfacing.

-For the first time, I felt like this is what the cries deserve.
+For the first time, I felt like this is what a cry deserve.
 A voice.
 A vessel.
 A channel.

 For a cry to be a cry—tears, sobs, and snots.
 Nothing can do but that.